INTRODUCTION 2026

 click on the artist's name in blue, to the right of your screen

-Christine Bass paints acrylic and mixed media landscapes inspired by the Ridgeway, the Chilterns and the Berkshire Downs.
+Christine Bass paints acrylic and mixed media landscapes inspired by the Ridgeway and the Chilterns.
+This will be Christine's twentieth and final year at St Dunstan's!

 Deborah Brett uses stained glass, vitreous glass and found materials in her richly coloured mosaics.